camunda/camunda-docs-manual/content/reference/rest/case-execution/variables/get-variables.md

 ---

-Retrieves all variables of a given case execution.
+Retrieves all variables of a given case execution by id.

 # Method